About Us – Sweden’s International Human Rights Organisation

 30 years of human rights work

-Civil Rights Defenders (previously Swedish Helsinki Committee for Human Rights) was originally a part of the Helsinki movement.
-During Cold War an agreement had been signed by the Eastern and the Western Bloc in the Finnish capital in 1975.
-This inspired citizens all around Europe and in the USA to form non-governmental organisations that would monitor their own governments in regard to respect of human rights.
+Civil Rights Defenders (previously known as the Swedish Helsinki Committee for Human Rights) was originally a part of the Helsinki Movement.
+During the Cold War an agreement had been signed by Eastern and the Western Bloc countries in the Finnish capital in 1975.
+This inspired citizens all around Europe and in the USA to form non-governmental organisations that would monitor their own governments with regards to respecting human rights.
 The Helsinki family grew to include more than 40 organisations.

 90-accounts guarantee correct handling of donations

 Civil Rights Defenders is a non-profit organisation.
 Sida, the Swedish International Development Cooperation Agency, is our main donor in regard to international activities.
 Many companies, foundations and individuals contribute to our work.
 We have Swedish 90-accounts and are a member of Swedish Fundraising Council, FRII.
 Our accounting is supervised by Svensk Insamlingskontroll.
 These measures guarantee that your donation is handled correctly and used for its intended purpose.
 If you want to know more about our financials read our annual reports